 I wish I’d recorded it so I could show you.
 But the bike actually did pretty well!

 What let it down in this scenario was the person riding it.
 Overly confident, too fast, and lacking ability.

-Yet if you jump over to many videos on YouTube, you’ll see plenty of people riding their 400kg BMW K1600’s along gravel dirt tracks in Norway with ease.
+Yet if you jump over to the many videos on YouTube, you’ll see plenty of people riding their 400kg BMW K1600s along gravel dirt tracks in Norway with ease.

 It goes to show that you can take a bike just about anywhere (including large touring motorcycles off-road) if you’re not in a rush.

 And there are countless examples of this on YouTube.

 Yes, is the short answer!

 I’m not saying you should take it in deep mud or through rivers.
 Because the chances of you dropping it are high.

 Then again, even if you were on a dedicated dirt bike, the chances of you dropping it are still high in thick mud.

 But with a bit of patience and some gentle persuasion, you’ll find that most touring motorcycles will get you through an off-road stretch when you need them to.